fusebit/everyauth-express/README.md

 The command will create the `.fusebit` directory with details of your Fusebit account, including a generated private key.
 Do not commit this directory to your source control!
 If you are using Git, add .fusebit to your .gitignore.

-Then, add the Everyauth Express middleware dependency to your app:
+Then, add the EveryAuth Express middleware dependency to your app:

 ```bash
 npm install --save @fusebit/everyauth-express